caramelomartins/website/content/essays/2021/03/difference-between-val-and-var-kotlin.md

 Coming from a background of Python and PHP, I'm used to interpreted loosely typed languages in which declaring variables is done in an almost frivolous way.
 Suffice it to say, when I started writing Kotlin, I was a bit confused about the fact that there are two different ways of declaring essentially the same variables.
 Even when I wrote C#, back in the day, I never encountered anything similar to this.

 Those declarations didn't differ in type or visibility but rather on their mutability.
 Kotlin has quite a diverse offering of built-in functionality that encourages immutability.
 One of those is declaring properties with `val` and `var`.
-Bu what's the difference between `val` and `var` then?
+But what's the difference between `val` and `var` then?

 `val` is a keyword in Kotlin that allows us to define properties as read-only.
 Because they are read-only, they cannot be modified. `var`, on the other hand,  is a keyword that can be used to declare properties in Kotlin that are mutable.
 These properties are not read-only (as with `val`) and they can be modified at will.